-His profile rising steadily, Kerser was approached by acclaimed fashion labels Familia Brands (Dissizit) and Burn and secured sponsorship.
+His profile rising steadily, Kerser was approached by acclaimed fashion labels Familia brands (Dissizit), Algierz and Burn.
 In March of 2013 Kerser and brother Rates released hit single ‘We Here Now’.
 The single’s popularity spurred a whirlwind national We Here Now Regional Tour.

-In August of 2013 Kerser released his first live tour DVD to an overwhelmingly positive reception.
-The DVD debuted at #1 on the National ARIA Charts above P!nk.
-With footage recorded during his No Rest for the Sickest National Tour, the DVD included show highlights from his Melbourne and Sydney shows.
-Produced by Full Clip, Australia’s leading hip hop production company, the DVD gave an insight into Kerser’s life, allowing fans to see a whole new side of the emcee, also including bonus features and footage of hypeman Rates and Jay (UF).
+In August of 2013 Kerser released his first live tour DVD which debuted at #1 on the National ARIA Charts above P!nk.
+With footage recorded during his No Rest for the Sickest National Tour, the DVD (produced by Full Clip) included show highlights from his Melbourne and Sydney shows.